Search

 The Results

-The project, which covers 148 health facilities, achieved the following milestones as of September 2023, the end of ECHO’s fifth year:
+ECHO, which covers 149 health facilities, achieved the following increases as of October 2025:

-• Increased one-month retention of ART patients from 58 percent to 97 percent
+• One-month retention of ART patients from 58 percent to 91 percent

-• Increased three-month retention of ART patients from 74 percent to 98 percent
+• Three-month retention of ART patients from 74 percent to 94 percent

-• Increased viral suppression from 78 percent to 92 percent
+• Viral suppression from 78 percent to 93 percent

-• Reached 99 percent of TB cases with documented HIV status, with 90 percent linked to treatment
+The project also reached 98 percent of TB cases with documented HIV status, with 91 percent linked to treatment.

-In a new technical brief series, Abt is exploring ECHO’s successful approaches, achievements, and lessons learned from more than five years of implementation.
-In the project’s most recent briefs, ECHO details its successes in transferring ownership to local leaders; innovative models it has employed to provide patient-centered, efficient care and treatment; and ECHO details its strategies to achieve viral load coverage and suppression – the “third 95” of HIV epidemic control.
+In this technical brief series, Abt explores ECHO’s successful approaches, achievements, and lessons learned from more than seven years of implementation.
+In the project’s most recent briefs, ECHO details its successes in transferring ownership to local leaders; its innovative models to provide patient-centered, efficient care and treatment; and its strategies to achieve viral load coverage and suppression– the “third 95” of HIV epidemic control.

 Read the Technical Briefs: Advancing HIV Epidemic Control in Mozambique Through Localization (abtglobal.com)